mobilecoinofficial/desktop-wallet/README.md

 When you call `yarn dev`, the app will run with a Chrome inspect window for debugging convenience.
 If you want to debug the built or packaged app, please look closely at the `package.json` file for other commands.

-If you need to debug the renderer (the interactive side of the app + the api request/responses from `mobilecoind`), you can simply add the keyword `debugger` in the code.
+If you need to debug the renderer (the interactive side of the app + the api request/responses from `full-service`), you can simply add the keyword `debugger` in the code.
 When inspecting in the Chrome window, javascript will stop at that line and allow you to quickly inspect the local state.

 YOU CANNOT USE THE `DEBUGGER` KEYWORD IN A REACT'S RENDER RETURN VALUE.
 (The return value that looks an awful lot like html).